Buffalo Creek Forest Preserve Wetland Mitigation Bank

 Location: Buffalo Creek Forest Preserve north of Lake Cook Rd.

 The improvement includes the creation of a wetland mitigation bank within the Buffalo Creek Forest Preserve.
 The work includes earth excavation, storm sewer, wetland plants and seeding and the construction of an aggregate trail.
-The trail is tentatively scheduled to open in the summer of 2018.

 Lake County Division of Transportation